Business broadband routers explained

 That said, business routers typically offer:

-• Higher Performance: Business routers are crafted to manage more traffic, ensure faster speeds, lower latencies, and the ability to connect hundreds of devices simultaneously without notable lags.
-Large enterprises can achieve speeds surpassing even full-fibre broadband through leased lines.
-Business routers are designed to support such capabilities and are scalable to accommodate network expansion.
+- Higher Performance: Business routers are crafted to manage more traffic, ensure faster speeds, lower latencies, and the ability to connect hundreds of devices simultaneously without notable lags.
+Business routers are designed to support the speed provided by leased line broadband used in large enterprises.

-• Multiple WAN Ports: Some business routers come with multiple WAN (Wide Area Network) ports, which permits the use of multiple internet connections from different providers simultaneously.
-This ensures redundancy as there is always a fallback connection or provides additional bandwidth if both connections are used at the same time.
-Occasionally, businesses might opt for two slower, concurrent broadband connections over a single high-performance one.
+- Multiple WAN Ports: Some business routers come with multiple WAN (Wide Area Network) ports, which permits the use of multiple internet connections from different providers simultaneously.
+This ensures business broadband redundancy as there is always a fallback connection or provides additional bandwidth if both connections are used at the same time.

-• Multiple WiFi bands: Analogous to 5G technology, Wi-Fi operates across various bands, determining signal speed and range.
+- Multiple WiFi bands: Analogous to 5G business broadband technology, Wi-Fi operates across various bands, determining signal speed and range.
 Supporting multiple bands equates to accommodating more devices and diverse Wi-Fi connection tiers.

-• Guest Networks: These routers frequently support the establishment of distinct guest networks, crucial for businesses wishing to offer internet access to visitors without granting them entry to the primary business network.
-Most organisations maintain guest networks for their visitors.
+- Guest Networks: These routers frequently support the establishment of distinct guest WiFi networks, crucial for businesses wishing to offer internet access to visitors without granting them entry to the primary business network.

-• Router Management Systems: These are software or cloud-based platforms that allow IT teams to monitor, update, and troubleshoot the supported network(s) remotely.
+- Router Management Systems: These are software or cloud-based platforms like SD-WAN that allow IT teams to monitor, update, and troubleshoot the supported network(s) remotely.
 While home routers might also feature apps, their functionalities are generally more restricted.

-• More Expensive: The advanced capabilities and features of business routers come at a price.
-They are invariably pricier than routers intended for residential use.
+- More Expensive: The advanced capabilities and features of business routers come at a higher business broadband price.

 How can I get a business broadband router?

 The easiest way of getting a business router is when switching business broadband providers.
-Typical business broadband deals tend to come in comprehensive packages that include routers chosen to perform in harmony with the broadband performance selected.
-You can compare business broadband with our comparison service.
+Typical business broadband contracts tend to come in comprehensive packages that include routers chosen to perform in harmony with the broadband performance selected.

 For larger institutions, broadband providers will likely offer customised broadband deals with features like leased lines and routers that can handle these loads and requirements.
 However, the final decision often rests with the enterprise’s IT team, who may opt for their customised solution.

-In the same spirit, tech-savvy small businesses or individuals may prefer configuring their networks and selecting routers tailored to their needs, likely at a lower cost.
+In the same spirit, tech-savvy small business broadband customers may prefer configuring their networks and selecting routers tailored to their needs, likely at a lower cost.

 Business broadband routers – FAQs

-Our broadband experts answer those frequently asked questions about business broadband routers.
+Our business broadband experts answer those frequently asked questions about business broadband routers.

 Why are routers and modems kept separate?